brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 ### Feature Definitions

 The Agile approach in the context of this course and how our workflow will work would be to create an issue for each feature on your Github repo.
-Each issue should titled and defined in detail as well as be labeled as a 'Feature'.
+Each issue should be titled and defined in detail as well as labeled as a 'Feature'.
 In this section of the documentation you should link to the the issues with a filter applied to only show issues labeled as feature rather than duplicate your efforts by copy/pasting that content into a second place.

-> Note: you may need to [create a label](https://help.github.com/articles/creating-a-label/) called feature
+> Note: you may need to [create a label](https://help.github.com/articles/creating-a-label/) called 'feature'.

 ### Sitemap